 The AAT qualification can provide exemptions from the first level of some degrees and chartered/certified qualifications, but there may be a requirement for certain levels of the AAT to have been completed to obtain full exemptions.

-If you’re considering starting at level 3, you could try our level 2 online quiz.
+If you’re considering starting at level 3, you could try the quizzes on the accounting or bookkeeping course pages.
 Only you see the results.
 It will give you some idea about your current knowledge and what you’ll be learning about on level 2.

-Take a look in more detail about what you learn about at each level.
+Take a look in more detail about what you learn about at each level on either our AAT accounting courses or AAT bookkeeping courses.
 Then you can decide if you can demonstrate to employers (or clients) that you’ve obtained these skills elsewhere in your career.

 If you have recent, equivalent accounting qualifications and you’d like to discuss exemptions for level 2 or 3 with us further, then please don’t hesitate to contact us.

 There is a lot to gain from studying all three levels of the AAT qualification.
 The investment can pay dividends.
-You will benefit from improved confidence, as well as being able to offer potential employers a wide portfolio of knowledge skills and abilities.
-Or offering clients a great range of services!
+You will benefit from improved confidence, as well as being able to offer potential employers a wide portfolio of knowledge, skills and abilities.
+Or offer clients a great range of services!

 Our AAT distance learning courses give you great flexibility, so you can achieve rapidly if desired.

-If you’ve found this information helpful, please share it with others using the icons right at the top of the page.
+If you’ve found this information helpful, please share it with others using the icons below.